mdyamin007/dotfiles/README.md

 ##Introduction

-Here is all of my dotifiles.
+Here are all of my dotifiles.
 It is actually for my backup but anyone can use this repo for their personal customization.

 ##Preview